African feminism: Digital Feminist Movements

 Since the global rise of social media, Kenyan feminists have adapted their tactics in order to take advantage of powerful new platforms.
 One prominent example of this trend has been organized campaigns in response to sexual violence against Kenyan women.
 For instance, the #JusticeForLiz movement emerged in 2013 after a sixteen-year-old girl named Liz was gang-raped while walking home from her grandfather's funeral in Butula County, Kenya.
 Instead of facing real legal consequences, the suspected perpetrators were sentenced to mild manual labor at the local police station.
 This lack of legal justice in the wake of a horrific attack triggered protests in Nairobi.
-Outrage spread like wildfire online via the #JusticeForLiz.
+Outrage spread online via the #JusticeForLiz.
 Similar online feminist justice communities emerged in the wake of two other acts of violence against Kenyan girls: #JusticeForKhadija and #JusticeForFatuma.
 In a society which has historically cast aside issues of women's rights in traditional media forms, social media has given a platform for women's stories and voices.

 Kenyan feminists again took to social media in the lead-up to the 2017 election.
 This time, they rallied around the campaign #WeAre52, which advocated for a rule mandating that no governing body be composed of more than two-thirds members of a single gender.
 Via social media, Kenyan feminists bypassed traditional media outlets and joined the political conversation, a space from which Kenyan women have been historically excluded.